ek488/MusicBeeSonemicGenreCategorizer/README.md

 2. Select all text, then copy it (ctrl + A, then ctrl + C.)
 3. Open MusicBee.
 4. Edit -> Edit Preferences -> Tags (2) -> group genres: Categorise....
-5. Paste into the Genre Categorisation Editor.
+5. Paste in the Genre Categorisation Editor.
 6. Click save, then click save again.

 # Virtual genre categories